 Again, not a massive change.
 The stripes on the socks made way for a solid white top.
 The collar and badges were the other slight changes.
 1939 saw us lift the FA Cup and the infamous ‘Who held the FA cup the longest?’ question came into being!
 Not many games were played in the 8yrs the last shirt was in use as the out break of the Second World War put a stop to all fixtures.

 After WWII the introduction of what is now the familiar kit of blue/white/red.
 This is reportedly to signify the 3 armed forces.
-Four different collars is all that seperates these kits (there’s not much you can do about a plain blue shirt!)
+Four different collars is all that separates these kits (there’s not much you can do about a plain blue shirt!)

-The Sixties brough a few changes, Stripes were put on the socks for a few years at the turn of the decade.
+The Sixties brought a few changes, Stripes were put on the socks for a few years at the turn of the decade.
 A centred badge in the middle years and an all blue number to take us into the 70′s

 This Gola number was supported with an identical designed red away shirt and white third shirt.

 Gola introduced an all red away shirt for this season